learn-co-curriculum/phase-4-nested-resource-routing/README.md

 Why do we care?

-Let's imagine we added the filter feature to our reviews page:
+Let's imagine we added a filter feature to our reviews page:

 ![reviews filter](https://raw.githubusercontent.com/learn-co-curriculum/phase-4-nested-resource-routing/master/reviews-filter.png)